Curvy points, the perimeter, and the complexity of convex toric domains: Domains with staircases

 Further, let $J:=\{k,\hdots,k+s-1\}$ be a block of $s \geq 2$ consecutive integers for which the $b_i$ are constant for $i \in J$.
-Then, $\Tm_i$ is constant on $i \in J$ except for at most one entry. \end{lemma} \begin{proof} This is precisely \cite[Lemma 2.1.7]{ball} except they are considering the vector $\bf{m}$ instead of $\btm$.
-But the result, with the same proof, also holds for $\btm$. \end{proof}
+Then, $\Tm_i$ is constant on $i \in J$ except for at most one entry. \end{lemma} \begin{proof} The proof, which exploits the fact that $\eps\cdot \eps<1$, is the same as that in \cite[Lemma 2.1.7]{ball}, but with the vector $\btm$ replaced by $\bf{m}$. \end{proof}

 With these preliminaries in place, we are now ready to prove the main result of this subsection.